 Charity work: Stelios started giving back to society when he turned 40 years old and has since formalised his charitable giving by creating the Stelios Philanthropic Foundation (www.stelios.org) , which now takes up about a third of his time.
 Its mission statement is to support a diverse range of charitable activities principally in the countries where he has lived and worked: UK, Greece, Cyprus and Monaco.
-The most notable program is called “Food from the heart” that feeds 200,000 people each month in Greece and Cyprus since 2013 https://steliosfoundation.gr/faghto-apo-kardias.
-Moreover with the Bi-communal awards in Cyprus the Foundation is granting €500,000 in cash pa since 2008 to Greek Cypriots and Turkish Cypriots who work together for lasting peace on the island https://steliosfoundation.com.cy/peace-cyprus-bicommunal-awards/.
-Other good causes are supported with regulars donations such as to the environmental charity wwf.org in partnership with the foundation of HSH Prince Albert II of Monaco. (fpa2.org).
-In May 2017 Stelios signed the Giving Pledge (https://givingpledge.org/Pledger.aspx?id=334 ) committing to endow his foundation with half his estate in order to become the perpetual vehicle for his legacy.
+The most notable program is “Food from the heart” that in normal times (pre-COVID) feeds 200,000 people with a snack each month in Greece and Cyprus since 2013. https://steliosfoundation.gr/faghto-apo-kardias.
+In addition since 2008 the Foundation’s bi-communal awards programme in Cyprus gives €500,000 annually to Greek and Turkish Cypriots, who work together for a lasting peace on the island https://steliosfoundation.com.cy/peace-cyprus-bicommunal-awards/.
+Sadly, this program is paused because of COVID but the Foundation has given to many pandemic related causes that include thank you gifts in the form of shop vouchers to front line nurses and carers.
+Other good causes are supported with regular donations.
+Environmental charity wwf.org is a major beneficiary in partnership with HSH Prince Albert II of Monaco’s own foundation. (fpa2.org).
+In May 2017 Stelios signed the Giving Pledge (https://givingpledge.org/Pledger.aspx?id=334 ) committing to endow his Foundation with half his estate in order to become the perpetual vehicle for his legacy.
 This initiative was started in 2010 by Bill and Melinda Gates and Warren Buffet.

-Honours: In 2006, at the age of 39, Stelios received a knighthood from HM Queen Elizabeth II for services to entrepreneurship.
+Honours: In 2006, at the age of 39, Stelios received a knighthood from HM Queen Elizabeth II.
 Since 2009 he has been the Honorary General Consul for the Republic of Cyprus in the Principality of Monaco – where he lives.
-He graduated from the www.doukas.gr High School in Athens in 1984, the London School of Economics ( lse.ac.uk ) in 1987 and in 1988 obtained a masters’ degree from the City University (www.cass.city.ac.uk) .
-At all 3 academic institutions the Stelios foundation has been funding scholarship programs each year with more than 250 Stelios Scholars having benefited so far.
-He has been awarded 4 honorary doctorate degrees from City, Grandfield, Liverpool John Moores, and Northumbria (Newcastle) Universities in the UK.
-Since 2018 he is the Chair of the enterprise fellows of the Prince’s Trust in the UK, a charity set up by HRH the Prince of Wales. https://www.princes-trust.org.uk/support-our-work/major-gifts/enterprise-fellowship/members.
-Since 2016 he founded the www.Gustaviayachtclub.org and he is the Commodore of the Club.
+He graduated from the www.doukas.gr High School in Athens in 1984, the London School of Economics ( lse.ac.uk ) in 1987 and in 1988 obtained a MSc from the City University (www.cass.city.ac.uk) .
+All three academic institutions currently benefit from Stelios Philanthropic Foundation donations via scholarships – the individual recipients are known as Stelios Scholars!
+These number more than 260 to date.
+Since 2018 he has acted as Chair of the enterprise fellows of the Prince’s Trust in the UK, a charity set up by HRH The Prince of Wales. https://www.princes-trust.org.uk/support-our-work/major-gifts/enterprise-fellowship/members.
+In 2016 he founded the www.Gustaviayachtclub.org where he is Commodore.